Blog

 SCIG patient receiving infusion at home

 Over the past few decades, medical advancements have introduced a variety of treatment options for individuals with immunodeficiency disorders.
 Intravenous immunoglobulin (IVIG) is often the standard treatment prescribed for those with such conditions.
 However, with ongoing scientific progress, subcutaneous immunoglobulin (SCIG) has emerged as an alternative.
-In this article, we will explore the key details you need to know if you’re considering transitioning from IVIG to SCIG as a treatment option for your immunodeficiency disorder.
+In this article, we will explore the key details you need to know if you’re considering switching from IVIG to SCIG as a treatment option for your immunodeficiency disorder.

 Home Infusion – We Come To You